numberformat/paper_cutter/README.md

 This is a straight edge paper cutter that uses a commonly available "Paper trimmer replacement blades" on eBay/Amazon and arts and crafts stores in your area.
 Just search for "paper trimmer blades".

 This cutter works with the WORKLION, Firbon, LETION paper trimmer blades.
 Fiskars and other are not tested and probably will not work with those.
+Please check before printing.

 ![](images/main_view.jpg)